Last updated: Feb 14. 2024

-The Data Controller for the personal data processed by us is: Almanach Global LLC (“Almanach”).
+The Data Controller for the personal data processed by us is: Almanach Group LTD (“Almanach”).

 Almanach will also become a Data Controller if it collects additional personal data directly from a Data Subject.
 In these circumstances, Almanach will be acting under a ‘Legitimate Interest’ to legally process the data for the management of verification services for the Data Subject and to fulfill the contractual requirements for its Client.
 Almanach also acts as a Data Controller for any personal data held regarding its own employees, and legally processes this data under its Contract of Employment with those Data Subjects.

 3. Your Rights

 As a Data Subject you have rights under the GDPR.
 These rights can be seen below.
 We will always fully respect your rights regarding the processing of your personal data, and has provided below the details of the person to contact if you have any concerns or questions regarding how we process your data, or if you wish to exercise any rights you have under the GDPR.

 You can contact the Data Protection Officer within Almanach at [email protected].

 We have adopted the following principles to govern its collection and processing of Personal Data:

 Personal Data shall not be transferred to a country or territory outside the European Economic Area (EEA) unless the transfer is made to a country or territory recognized by the EU as having an adequate level of Data Security, or is made with the consent of the Data Subject, or is made to satisfy the Legitimate Interest of Almanach in regard to its contractual arrangements with its clients.